It pays to plan ahead: The days of scoring deals on last-minute flights are long gone.

 Booking two one-way fares rather than a traditional round-trip can give you a lot of flexibility.
 Maybe you can choose different airlines, combine a points redemption with a cash fare, or mix up which airport you fly into and depart from.
-Anything to save a few dozen (or few hundred) bucks!
+Anything to save a few dozen (or a few hundred) bucks!

-On a trip from Minneapolis-St. Paul (MSP) to Philadelphia a few years back, I was able to pay cash to fly there for just $44 on American.
+On a trip from Minneapolis-St. Paul (MSP) to Philadelphia (PHL) a few years back, I was able to pay cash to fly there for just $44 on American.
 Miraculously, this fare was available just six days before departure.
 Then I booked a separate one-way back on Delta using SkyMiles.
 That strategy saved me close to $500 round trip on what was otherwise a very expensive time to travel!

 Check Surrounding Airports